chalatz/tours/pages/tours/guided/jewish.md

 **THE VILLAGE AND ACROPOLIS OF LINDOS**

+Upon entering Lindos Village, you have two options for your tour:

-As you enter Lindos Village, your <u>Guided Walking Tour</u> will start.
-You will make our way up the narrow cobblestone pathway leading to the summit of the Acropolis of Lindos, which will provide you with a beautiful view of the remains of past civilizations.
-(Stop Visit Photos)
+**Option 1**: Embark on a guided walking tour up the narrow cobblestone pathway to the summit of the Acropolis of Lindos.
+Along the way, enjoy breathtaking views of ancient ruins and remnants of past civilizations.
+(Stop for visits and photos.)

+**Option 2:** Skip the 292-step climb to the Acropolis and explore only the charming whitewashed village.
+Your guide will take you to vantage points where you can admire the Acropolis from a distance and capture stunning photos---avoiding the crowds and heat, especially during peak season.

 **COASTAL ROAD OF FALIRAKI AND KALLITHEA**